 (c) The secretariat shall distribute the nominations and the curricula vitae in accordance with rule 10 of the Rules of Procedure.

-21. The Rapporteur shall be elected on the basis of nominations.
+21. The Special Rapporteur shall be elected on the basis of nominations.
 The Meeting of the Parties shall give due consideration to all nominations.
 The Meeting of the Parties shall elect the candidate by consensus or, failing that, by secret ballot.

-22. The Rapporteur shall serve until the end of the next ordinary session.
+22. The Special Rapporteur shall serve until the end of the next ordinary session.
 He/she shall be eligible for re-election but may not serve three consecutive terms.

-23. If the Rapporteur can no longer perform his or her duties for any reason, the Bureau of the Meeting of the Parties shall appoint another candidate fulfilling the criteria to serve the remainder of the term.
-Nominations from the previous round that fulfil the criteria can be considered for appointment as Rapporteur to serve the remainder of the term.
+23. If the Special Rapporteur can no longer perform his or her duties for any reason, the Bureau of the Meeting of the Parties shall appoint another candidate fulfilling the criteria to serve the remainder of the term.
+Nominations from the previous round that fulfil the criteria can be considered for appointment as Special Rapporteur to serve the remainder of the term.

-24. The Rapporteur shall, before taking up his or her duties, make a solemn declaration at the session of the Meeting of the Parties that he or she will perform his or her functions impartially and conscientiously.
+24. The Special Rapporteur shall, before taking up his or her duties, make a solemn declaration at the session of the Meeting of the Parties that he or she will perform his or her functions impartially and conscientiously.